moneroguides/1x02-setting-up-your-own-node/script.md

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`

 Before we execute this command, let's have a little look at what we're about to do.
 Firstly, we're making a directory called "monerod", in the users directory (/home/"USERNAME"), then we're using "tar" to unpack the compressed file into the directory we just created.

+Be aware, if you're using a raspberry pi or similar, you may well need the ARM version of the software.
+You should also note, that the raspberry pi is not such a good platform for running the Monero daemon due to it lacking the AES instruction set.
+Other boards such as the RockPro64 work better but even better than that just use an old i5/i7!

+Now, let's hit enter.

 If we head back to our file explorer, we can see the results graphically.